 Keeping employees and the public safe is the department's highest value.
 Controlling damage to vehicles and reducing personal injury in work zones, on right-of-way and other areas under department control helps MoDOT accomplish this goal.
-Compared to the first quarter of 2021, there was a 38% increase in the number of claims.
+Compared to the first two quarters of 2021, there was a 60% increase in the number of claims.
 Most of the claims in 2022 were attributed to pavement defects.
-Also compared to first quarter 2021, there was a 221% increase in the amount paid.
+Also compared to first two quarters of 2021, there was a 21% decrease in the amount paid.